myGovID and your myGov account are different. Use your myGov account to access services like Medicare (COVID-19 vaccine certificate).

 Your personal information forms part of your identity.
 Here are some tips to stay safe online and protect your personal information:

-• Keep your personal information and passwords secure - don't share your password with others and change your passwords regularly.
+- Keep your personal information and passwords secure - don't share your password with others, change your passwords regularly and secure your email account with multifactor authentication.

 For more information visit cyber.gov.au